 The guide is divided into a few sections.
-Feel free to use the links to below to jump straight to what you’re looking for.
+Feel free to use the links below to jump straight to what you’re looking for.
 If you’re totally new to electric scooters, then it’s helpful to read the whole guide.

 Budget Electric Scooters (<$300)

-Commuter Electric Scooters
+Commuter Electric Scooters ($300 to $1200)

-The commuter class of electric scooters is the biggest one and therefore divided into two price categories.
-At these price points, we generally find that scooters are fairly balanced in terms of features, quality, performance, and price.
+The commuter class of electric scooters is the biggest one and therefore divided into three categories.
+At these price points, we generally find that scooters are fairly balanced in terms of features, quality, and performance.

-Budget Commuter ($300 to $600)
+Budget commuter ($300 to $600)

-Premium Commuter ($600 to $1200)
+Premium commuter ($600 to $1200)

-Our pick for: Best Electric Scooter Under $1200
+See ESG Editor’s Choice for Best Electric Scooter Under $1200

-High Performance Electric Scooters ($1200+)
+Extreme Performance Electric Scooters ($2500+)